colfio/colfio/README.md

 ```

 ### Tests
-- to make this repo as tiny as possible, there is no jest/mocha etc. The tests can be run by simply opening the `examples/tests.html` file in your browser
+- to make this repo as tiny as possible, there is no jest/mocha etc. The tests can be run by simply opening the `examples/tests.html` file in your browser.
+The result gets displayed on the screen.